mk7 ball bearing extruder drive

 by jag, published

+The mk7 is a marvel of simplicity but I'm still partial to ball bearing idler extruders.
 I just don't love having that delrin plunger dragging on the filament and I like to be able to quickly release the tension so that you can pull the filament out and replace it easily without having to run the stepper.

 Recent Commentsview all